MSSP Advancements • 10 Min READ

 To better understand previous cyber-attacks, and develop respective defence responses, ML can be leveraged in various domains within Cyber Security to enhance security processes, and make it easier for security analysts to quickly identify, prioritise, deal with and remediate new attacks.

-The following headings are just a few methods ML can be used to aid security.
+The following headings are just a few methods Machine Learning can be used to aid security.

 A great benefit of ML in cyber security is its capacity to automate repetitive and time-consuming tasks, such as triaging intelligence, malware analysis, network log analysis and vulnerability assessments.
 By incorporating ML into the security workflow, organisations can accomplish tasks faster, and act on and remediate threats at a rate that would not be possible with manual human capability alone.
 Automating repetitive processes means that clients can up or down scale easily, without changing the manpower needed, thus reducing costs in the process.